saulatmajid/Final-Project/README.md

 Scenario 4: (User Story 02) Obtaining Class's Summary in All Courses:
 ---------------------------------------------------------------------
-Given the I would like to create a class's test summary in all courses And I have provided the grade, and section
+Given that I would like to create a class's test summary in all courses And I have provided the grade, and section
 When I enter this information
 Then I will be taken to a screen where I can see, for each course, the list of tests taken